A Fast Algorithm for the Finite Expression Method in Learning Dynamics on Complex Networks: Introduction

 \section{Introduction}

 Complex network data is prevalent in various real-world domains, spanning from transportation~\cite{lin2013complex,soh2010weighted,xu2008exploring,zanin2018studying} to biology~\cite{cho2012chapter,bracken2016network,lima2009powerful} and epidemiology~\cite{lloyd2007network,danon2011networks,pastor2015epidemic}.
 For instance, proteins frequently interact with one another to execute a wide range of functions.
 As with many complex systems, comprehending the underlying dynamics within these networks is crucial for analyzing and predicting their behaviors.
 In practice, time-series data for individual nodes within a network are often accessible.
 Still, extracting the dynamic interactions among these nodes to gain insights into the system's behavior proves to be a challenging endeavor.
+Additionally, the interaction dynamics among particles in the network significantly increase the computational expense of identifying physical laws.
 Consequently, the physical laws governing the majority of real-world complex networks remain elusive and underexplored.